 Finally, an answer.
 Unfortunately, it was all about the cool technology that had been developed and was unlike anything else in the market.
 A recipe for disaster.

-After a few more questions, it became apparent that the founders of this company had no idea where they were going and how they were going to get there.
+After a few more questions, it became apparent that the founders of this company needed to map out where they were going and how they were going to get there.